 The drug being tested in this study is called pevonedistat.
 Pevonedistat is being tested to treat people with higher-risk myelodysplastic syndromes (MDS), chronic myelomonocytic leukemia (CMML) and low-blast acute myelogenous leukemia (AML) as a combination treatment with azacitidine.
 This study will look at the overall survival, event-free survival and response to treatment in people who take pevonedistat and azacitidine when compared to people who take single-agent azacitidine.

-The study will enroll approximately 450 patients.
+The study will enroll approximately 450 participants.
 Once enrolled, participants will be randomly assigned in 1:1 ratio (by chance, like flipping a coin) to one of the two treatment groups in 28-day treatment cycles:

 Pevonedistat 20 mg/m2 and azacitidine 75 mg/m2 combination